Mazatech/amanithsvg-website/_docs/api/005-load-svg.md

 SVGTHandle svgDoc = loadSvg("userInterface.svg");
 ```

-When an SVG document is no longer necessary, its resources can be freed using the `svgtDocDestroyFunction`:
+When an SVG document is no longer necessary, its resources can be freed using the `svgtDocDestroy` function:

 ```c
 /*